 This map identifies most of the projects submitted for this effort.
-Zoom in on your region and click on a red dot to view the key details of individual projects.
+Zoom in on your region and click on any dot to view the key details of individual projects.
 (Project locations only show one location on a trail, are not necessarily exact, and should not be relied upon for navigation.)

-Through these projects almost 2 billion dollars would be put back into communities through wages, supplies, and other trail spending.
+Through these projects over 2 billion dollars would be put back into communities through wages, supplies, and other trail spending.
 Trails have been consistently shown to be an excellent investment, with return on spending far exceeding even that of road infrastructure, yet often trails are overlooked in infrastructure bills.

 These trails will serve a diverse cross-section of recreational enthusiasts, including hikers, cyclists, equestrians, paddlers, and motorized trail users.

 Respondents were asked to provide location, budget, employment, and other project characteristic information about “shovel-ready” projects under their management.

 Employment months is a measure of the ability of a trail project to create or continue employment if funding is available and working conditions are safe.
 Trail projects have many phases (e.g., planning, construction, maintenance), each of which likely will employ different numbers of workers for different amounts of time.
 Trail jobs are also inherently seasonal positions.
 So, in order to represent them more accurately, we needed a shorter time frame than a year on which to measure true employment through 2025.